abbasamiri/abbasamiri.github.io/_posts/2021-07-30-bounded_context_in_domain_driven_design.md

 The next step is distilling information from the *Problem Space* to build a *Domain Model* that responds to the use-cases.
 This process is called *Knowledge crunching*.
 After *Knowledge crunching*, the team should reach a certain level of a common language which is called *Ubiquitous Language*.

 Remember that we are not going to model the real world characteristics of drones such as maintenance history, mileage, age, model number, performance characteristics, and so on.
-In fact, we are going to design a system to respond to the user-cases needs.
+In fact, we are going to design a system to respond to the use case's needs.
 It is time to divide the *Problem Space* into *Bounded Contexts*.

 *Functional cohesion* could be a method to define *Bounded Context*.
 It means that we could put subdomains that are closely related to each other to a specific *Bounded Context*.
 Based on *Functional cohesion* we could define seven *Bounded Context*s.